Jai0520/News-website/README.md

 # News Website

 ## Project Description
 This project aims to develop a dynamic news listing feature by combining JavaScript with the News API.
-By utilizing the News API, the project can offer the users to access the rea$-time and up-to-date news articles.
+By utilizing the News API, the project can offer the users to access the real-time and up-to-date news articles.

 ## How to run the project
 * you can use git clone command to download the contents of the project.